Sheaf-Theoretic Stratification Learning from Geometric and Topological Perspectives: Introduction

 Consider a filtration $\emptyset= X_{-1}\subset X_0\subset\cdots\subset X_n=X$ of a topological space $X$.
-Let $\mathcal{L}_i$ denote the local homology sheaf on the space $X_i$ (see Section \ref{subsec:LHS} for the definition of the local homology sheaf).
-We say that a stratification is a \emph{homological stratification} if $\mathcal{L}_n$ is locally constant (see Section \ref{subsec:sheaves} for the definition of locally constant) when restricted to $X_i-X_{i-1}$, for each $i$.
+We can use relative homology to define a sheaf (the local homology sheaf) which associates to each an open set $U$ in $X_i$, the relative homology groups $H_\bullet(X_i,X_i-U)$, for some $i$.
+Let $\mathcal{L}_i$ denote the local homology sheaf on the space $X_i$ (see Section \ref{subsec:LHS} for the definition of the local homology sheaf). \begin{definition} We say that a stratification is a \emph{homological stratification} if $\mathcal{L}_n$ is locally constant (see Section \ref{subsec:sheaves} for the definition of locally constant) when restricted to $X_i-X_{i-1}$, for each $i$.
 A stratification is a \emph{strong homological stratification} if for each $i$ both $\mathcal{L}_i$ and $\mathcal{L}_n$ are locally constant when restricted to $X_i-X_{i-1}$.
-Finally, a stratification is a \emph{very strong homological stratification} if for each $i$ and every $k\ge i$, $\mathcal{L}_k$ is locally constant when restricted to $X_i-X_{i-1}$.
-As mentioned in \cite{RourkeSanderson1999}, it would be interesting to study the relationship between these definitions of homological stratification.
+Finally, a stratification is a \emph{very strong homological stratification} if for each $i$ and every $k\ge i$, $\mathcal{L}_k$ is locally constant when restricted to $X_i-X_{i-1}$. \end{definition} As mentioned in \cite{RourkeSanderson1999}, it would be interesting to study the relationship between these definitions of homological stratification.
 We plan to pursue this in future work.
 The cohomological stratification given in~\cite{Nanda2017} can be considered as a cohomological anologue of the very strong homological stratification defined above.
 The utility of this definition is the extent to which it lends itself to the study of topological properties of individual strata.
 For example, it can be easily shown that the strata of such a stratification are $R$-(co)homology manifolds ($R$ being the ring with which the local cohomology is computed).
 The trade off for using the very strong homological stratification is in the number of local (co)homology groups which need to be computed.
 This is by far the most computationally expensive aspect of the algorithm, and the very strong homological stratification requires one to compute new homology groups for each sheaf $\mathcal{L}_i$.
 By contrast, the homological stratification only requires the computation of local homology groups corresponding to the sheaf $\mathcal{L}_n$.
 In this paper, we choose to study the less rigid (and more computable) notion of homological stratification (see Section \ref{sec:clustering} for more details on computing homological stratifications).